whoisjorge/vue-modern-boilerplate/README.md

 # see: https://cli.vuejs.org/guide/cli-service.html
 ```

----

-Update the following files to suit your application before building for production:
+**Remember** to update the following files to suit your application before building for production:

 - `.env` and `app.config.js`
 - `/public/` directory